Madrid: The Gay Neighborhood That Actually Works

 Sauna Puerta de Toledo

 Most saunas in Chueca are within ten minutes of each other.
-Facilities typically include steam rooms, dry saunas, darkrooms, cabins, a bar or café area, and lockers.
+Expect steam rooms, dry saunas, darkrooms, cabins, a bar or café, and lockers.
 Many have pools.
-Day rates are cheap by Western European standards.
+Day rates are cheap for Western Europe.
 Towels are usually provided.

 Hotels